Here we break down our greenhouse gas emissions for financial year 2019/20 (FY20) and discuss what we are doing to record, manage and reduce them.

 Our emissions reduction target

 To date, our target has been to reduce emissions directly under our control.
-This covers SF6, vehicles and energy use in buildings and sub-stations.
-Against a 2005 baseline of 8,710 tCO2-e, our goal is to cut them by 60% by 2030.
-In FY20, they totaled 5,840 tCO2-e, a 33% reduction.
+This includes SF6 usage, fuel use (including vehicle emissions), and energy usage in our buildings and sub-stations.
+Against a 2005 baseline of 8,710 tCO2-e, our goal is to cut these emissions by 60% by 2030.
+In FY20, they totalled 5,840 tCO2-e which was a 33% reduction.